 Last week we discussed the litanies of the Divine Liturgy.
-We will address the antiphons today which follow the Litany of Peace.
-The antiphons are drawn from the Psalms and we'll discuss how the Psalms describe the blessed one.
+Today, we'll address the antiphons today which follow the initial Litany of Peace.
+The antiphons are drawn from the Psalms which describe the blessed one.
 Ultimately the blessed one is Christ who humbled himself for our salvation and leads us into his Kingdom.